skippyr/chinatown/README.md

 It shows:

-* a flame if the last command failed.
+* if your last command has failed.
-* user and hostname.
+* your user and hostname.
-* sourced virtual environment.
+* virtual environment that you have sourced.
-* current directory abbreviated like the Fish shell does.
+* your current directory abbreviated.
-* git branch.
-* a decorator if there are changes in git branch.
+* if inside a repository, the branch and if it has changes to commit.

 ## Installation

 * install `git` and a font patched by the [Nerd Fonts project](https://github.com/ryanoasis/nerd-fonts).
+You also need an emojis font, like the [Noto Sans Emojis](https://fonts.google.com/noto/specimen/Noto+Emoji), however you probably already have one installed.
 * clone this repository.

 ```bash